Discover the hidden gem of the Mediterranean

-When the traffic thins in Spring and Autumn, the number of cyclists increase as they venture across the island, to find the real Sardinia.
+When the traffic thins in Spring and Autumn, the number of cyclists increases as they venture across the island.

 There are cycle routes for every type of cyclist, curving roads, hilly mountain routes, and coastal paths.

 Every area of Sardinia has something for all levels, from casual walking, hikes, to more strenuous treks.